omkar260502/omkar260502/README.md

 - 🔭 I’m currently working on .net and Full Stack Development

-- 🌱 I’m currently learning Devops(jenkins)
+- 🌱 I’m currently learning Devops

 - 💬 Ask me about MERN and ML